stjudecloud/docs/docs/guides/data/data-request.md

 checking out files from that DAU until your access expires (generally after 1 year) and you need to renew.

-### A short example
+!!! example

-For example, if you make a request asking for all our St. Jude's Acute Lymphoblastic Leukemia sequencing data, you might be asking for data from multiple different projects here at St. Jude.
+    For instance, if you make a request asking for all our St. Jude's Acute Lymphoblastic Leukemia sequencing data, you might be asking for data from multiple different projects here at St. Jude.
 For the sake of the example, let's say the data you want is spread across three different DAUs.
 Once you place a request, your application will be routed to the corresponding three data access committees for approval.
 Since each DAC is made up of different individuals using different criteria for evaluation, you may or may not be approved for access to all of the files.

 ## Navigating to the data browser